 5. Texsport Sportsmate Portable Propane Heater

 Back to propane heaters for tents, the Texsport Sportmate Portable Propane Heater is great for not only camping, but other activities needing an on-the-go heater as well.
-If you have around 100 square feet to warm, the Sportmate’s 2,890 BTU’s will do the job!

 Why You Want It: Because it’s super light, and comes with a molded plastic cup holder – just in case you want to keep it nice and close on those cold campsite mornings.